 - Spread the granola evenly over the two shallow roasting pans or rimmed baking sheets in a single layer, about 1 inch deep.
 (You may need to do this in two batches.)
 Bake, stirring every 15 minutes or so to keep the granola from burning and turning the pans to bake evenly.
 Toast to a golden brown, about 45 minutes.
 Remove from the pan and transfer back to one of the large bowls.
 Toss while still warm with the raisins, cranberries and coconut.
 Let cool before packing into large mason jars to keep up to 2 months.

-Our Grandmother's Recipe for a Healthy Breakfast: Hearty Oats, Grains, and Nuts and a Touch of Maple Syrup
+Try Our Grandmother's Recipe for a Healthy Breakfast: Hearty Oats, Grains, Nuts, and a Touch of Maple

 Decades In the Making—Our Beautiful Book Of Orton Family Recipes, History and Lore